Updated: Jun 5

 Preheat the grill to 400° and place the wood chips in a bowl- cover them with water to soak at least 30 minutes before draining them and tossing them on the hot coals.

-Heat a paella pan or cast iron skillet over medium on the stove and add 1 tbsp of the olive oil.
+Heat a paella pan or cast iron skillet over medium heat on the stove and add 1 tbsp of the olive oil.
 Season the chicken liberally all over with salt and pepper.
 When the oil is hot, add the chicken thighs skin side down to cook undisturbed about 3 minutes, or until deeply browned.
 Flip and do the same on the other side.
 Transfer the chicken to a plate.

 Add the chorizo to the chicken drippings and cook to brown all over and render some fat, 3 minutes more.
 Transfer the sausage with a slotted spoon to the plate with the chicken.
 Discard all but 1 tbsp oil in the pan.